whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 When a Significant Event occurs, a new `wof:id` is minted for a new feature; this new feature replaces the old feature that required edits.
 The `supersedes` and `superseded_by` values are updated in the respective records which allows a user to track the life of a given record in Who's on First.

+Additionally, what Who's On First considers a Significant Event may be different than what a data user would consider a Significant Event.
+This could mean that while a feature in Who's On First was given a new record and `wof:id`, a specific user may not agree with that change - therefore, it is important for us to outline the rules and guidelines around Who's On First features and the `wof:id` field so users and their mapping services can optimize their data usage.

-Significant Events are detailed below in the "Life" section.
+Significant Events are detailed below in the _"Life"_ section.

 ### What are `supersedes` and `superseded_by` values?